Narcine brasiliensis: Description

-They are small to moderate sized, reaching no more than about 45 cm in total length.
-The shape of their body is an oval shape, with two dorsal fins that are around the same size, the caudal fin is shaped like a triangle and there is no spine on the caudal fin on this ray, unlike some other species.
+They are small to moderate sized, reaching no more than about 45 cm in total length, with an oval shaped body and two dorsal fins that are around the same size, the caudal fin is shaped like a triangle and there is no spine on the caudal fin on this ray, unlike some other species.
 On the dorsal side of their body they have a brown coloration and a white coloration on their ventral side.
 They have more of an elongated/protruding body size, they aren't very short or rounded, this helps to differentiate them from other ray species.
 The jaw arch, which consist of the lower and upper jaw, moves as a unit, this allows for them to create suction in order to feed and capture prey hiding in the sand or mud substrate.
 The limitation to this is, there are a series of ligaments that constrict the jaws from moving in other directions, because of this it may cause limits in their diet, but at the same time increase their suction ability.

 They have an electroreceptor system located on the ventral part of their body that is sensitive to low frequency, they use this in order to search for prey.
 The system is composed of many sensory units, known as Ampullae of Lorenzini, these are connected to the environment and the nervous system through external pores and canals by nerves and fibers.
-What is special about this species, is they have electric organs that can generate an average voltage about 0.35 mV.
+What is special about this species, is they have electric organs that can generate an average voltage about 0.35 - 0.37 mV, usually between 14 and 37 Volts.
 The organs are located in their pectoral fins and they are noticeable when you look at the ray from the frontal few.
 The lobules have hexagonal faces and they show their shape through the skin.
 The size and number of the cells in the electric organs are higher in adults than in embryos/newborns, this causes the newborns to generate weaker electric organ discharge, which makes them more vulnerable to predators.

 Not much is known about their life cycle, but what is known is they have a very long surviving capacity and a low natural mortality rate (natural meaning death by predators, most of them die from anthropogenic causes which is discussed in later sections).